iotempire/iotempower/doc/installation.rst

     releasing them and then pressing the h-key.

-  - Run in ssh or the terminal (type and hit enter) the command ``ulnoiot upgrade`` to make sure that you have the latest version of ulnoiot.
+  - Run in ssh or the terminal (type and hit enter) the command ``IoTempower upgrade`` to make sure that you have the latest version of iotempower.

 You can now continue with `First IoT Nodes <first-node.rst>`_.